 Haybourne Spelling Variations

 The name Haybourne, appeared in many references, and from time to time, the surname was spelt Hepburn, Heyburn, Hepborne, Hepbourne, Hepbourn and others.

 Early Notables of the Haybourne family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Haybourne Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Haybourne Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Haybourne family to Ireland